mdolab/openconcept/docs/index.rst

 ---------------
 Getting Started
 ---------------
-1. Clone the repo to disk
+1. Clone the repo to disk (`git clone https://github.com/mdolab/openconcept`)
 2. Navigate to the root openconcept folder
 3. Run `python setup.py install` to install the package
 4. Navigate to the `examples` folder